I love giving tips and advice on how to use various computer programs.

 And copy the new date format down the remaining spreadsheet.

-And that is.
+And that is it.
 We now have a column with dates that work, instead of an unreadable date format (column A).
-The last step is to tidy up the spreadsheet, remove the additional columns that we don’t need and replace the original broken date column A. To do this I just cut and paste the new date column over the top of the old one, and there we have it, a spreadsheet with dates that now work and can be read by Excel.
+The last step is to tidy up the spreadsheet, remove the additional columns that we don’t need and replace the original broken date column A. To do this, I just cut and paste the new date column over the top of the old one, and there we have it, a spreadsheet with dates that now work and can be read by Excel.